port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics.md

     - `PORT_CLIENT_ID` - Port Client ID [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token)
     - `PORT_CLIENT_SECRET` - Port Client Secret [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token)
-    - `PATTOKEN` - GitHub PAT fine-grained token.
-Ensure that read-only access to actions and metadata permission is set.
-Grant this action access to the repositories where the metrics are to be estimated for . [learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
+    - `GH_PAT_CLASSIC` - [GitHub Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic).
+Ensure that the read:org and repo, scopes are set for the token to grant this action access to the repositories and teams the metrics are to be estimated for.

 2. In your Github repository, create a workflow file under `.github/workflows/dora-metrics.yml` with the following content: